 From kung pao chicken to raspberry spread and buffalo sauce, there is NOTHING that Iowa’s inventive chefs will not try on pizza.
-To celebrate March Madness 2016, we held a head-to-head competition to find the best slice of pizza in Iowa.
-With nearly 15,000 votes cast, Adair's Zipp's Pizzaria was crowned Travel Iowa's 2016 Pizza Pie Madness champ.
+We held a head-to-head competition to find the best slice of pizza in Iowa.
+With nearly 15,000 votes cast, Adair's Zipp's Pizzaria was crowned Travel Iowa's Pizza Pie champ.
 Be sure to plan a stop at all of these pizzerias across the state!

 A & A Pagliai's Pizza, Iowa City

 From Florence, Italy, to Ames, then to Iowa City, Pagliai's has become an institution in college communities around the country.
 Armed with a pizza recipe his mother brought when she and her husband emigrated to Iowa in 1914, Sam Pagliai decided a college community and a great pizza recipe were a winning combination.
 By 1962, Pagliai's opened on the northern edge of downtown Iowa City.
 The restaurant serves up as many as 350 pizzas during peak hours.
 Pagliai's specialty is the Palace Special, a thin-crust pie topped with sausage, beef pepperoni, mushrooms and onions.
 Today, there are also Pagliai's locations in Johnston and Grinnell.